Sampled-data Systems: Stability, Contractivity and Single-iteration Suboptimal MPC: Proofs

 We need to show that the assumptions in Theorem~\ref{prop:Cont_Disc_11_to_21_general_case} imply that $\osLip(f(x,z^*(x))) < 0$ for any $x$.
 To this end, recall the definition of one-sided Lipschitz constant:

-where we use a weak pairing $\llbracket \cdot ; \cdot \rrbracket_\mathcal{X} $ compatible with the norm $\| \cdot\|_\mathcal{X}$; we also recall that a compatible weak pairing is such that $\llbracket x ; x \rrbracket_\mathcal{X} = \|x\|_\mathcal{X}^2$~\cite[Ch.~2]{FB:24-CTDS}.
+where we use a weak pairing $\llbracket \cdot ; \cdot \rrbracket_\mathcal{X} $ compatible with the norm $\| \cdot\|_\mathcal{X}$; we also recall that a compatible weak pairing is such that $\llbracket x ; x \rrbracket_\mathcal{X} = \|x\|_\mathcal{X}^2$~\cite[Ch.~2]{FB:26-CTDS}.
 Then, we have the following:

-where we have used the sub-additivity of the weak pairing, the Cauchy-Schwarz inequality for the weak pairing~\cite[Def.~2.27]{FB:24-CTDS}, and where the last term is negative since $\Lip_z(\sfG) <1$, $\Lip_z(f) > 0$, $\Lip_x(\sfG) > 0$, and $\osLip_x(f) < 0$.
+where we have used the sub-additivity of the weak pairing, the Cauchy-Schwarz inequality for the weak pairing~\cite[Def.~2.27]{FB:26-CTDS}, and where the last term is negative by~\eqref{eq:small-gain-condition} and the fact that $\Lip_z(\sfG)<1$.
 This concludes the proof.